Jack Turner (photographer)

-Brenton Harold Turner, aka Jack Turner, (September 24, 1889 - October 6, 1989) was a Canadian war photographer.
+Brenton Harold Turner (September 24, 1889 - October 6, 1989), also known as Jack Turner, was a Canadian war photographer.

 Life

 Turner was a soldier with the 2nd Canadian Siege Battery during the First World War.
 While in Europe he smuggled a German-built 2 × 3 in format camera with him and took approximately 99 photographs from the war zone.

 After the war, Turner returned to Prince Edward Island, married and took up farming in Knutsford.
-He died 6 October, 1989 at 100 years of age.
+He died October 6, 1989 at 100 years of age.